jameshnsears/xqa-documentation/BUILD-PREREQUISITES.md

 # Build Prerequisites
-This document lists the tools, and installation commands, used to build & test XQA for Ubuntu 18.04.
+This document lists the tools, and installation commands, used to build XQA for Ubuntu 18.04.

+See each repo's CI files for testing instructions.

 ## 1. IDE's
 * Eclipse Java EE IDE for Web Developers.